 The three parts namely upper, mid and lower ureteric stones behave differently when fragmented with laser.
 The ureteroscope reaches the stone and pulverizes the stone to small particles below 3 mm.

 This action is continuously monitored on the monitor and hence the urologist can control his actions accordingly.
 The procedure is human operated and therefore is dependent on the expertise of the urologists.

-URS or ureteroscopy ideally is best suited for stones upto 17 mm in mid and lower ureter.
+Ureteroscopy Treatment for Kidney Stones is the best suited for stones upto 17 mm in mid and lower ureter.

 Higher up located stones that is in upper ureteric region either get pushed to inside of the renal region or the the fragmentation energy is not enough to completely convert the stone to sediments.